charakterziffer/cursor-toolbox/README.md

 This creates the folder *pngs* with all the images – **it may take some time!** You can see that the command is working when the folder “pngs” fills itself with more and more png files.
 If you want other sizes than 24×24, 32×32 and 48×48 then edit the lines 68, 74 and 75 in *render-pngs.py* before.

+To render only some specific cursors and not the whole set there’s the option `--specify`.
+For example if you already made png images for all cursors but then changed one or two of them you may only re-render those.

+     ./render-pngs.py svgs/template.svg --specify pointing_hand help pirate

+That’s way faster than rendering *all* pngs again.
+The names of the cursors correspond to their rectangle IDs on the *slices* layer.
+When specifying more than one ID please separate each item by a space.

 ### *2.2 (optional) Different Spinners*

 The animated cursor of my theme cz-Viator is a rotating windmill.
 However I’ve created some alternative designs (there are black variants, too):